REsearch in English Linguistics

 Other practical information

-Unfortunately, there is no catering on campus on Saturday, but there is a supermarked nearby.
+Unfortunately, there is very limited catering on campus on Saturday, but there is a supermarket nearby.

 |chair: Manfred Sailer|

 |9.15-10.15||Claudia Lehmann (Potsdam)||Multimodal constructions in spoken English.
 A corpus-based approach.|

 |10.15-10.45||Leonie Dewes, Michelle Kollross, Loris Manke & Karl Tovar (Mainz)||Facework Analysis: Confessional YouTube Videos of Female and Male Content Creators|

 |chair: Ulrike Schneider|

 |11.15-11.44||Josephine Koennecke, Julia Skoluda, Lara Becker & Charlotte Stüber (Mainz)||The “Functions” of Air Quotes in Spoken English|

 |11.45-12.15||Anna-Maria Kiemen, Jana Haas, Jenna Emilia Martha Hopfe, Mieke Laurisch & Marc Belling (Mainz)||“I’ll be there early … Ish.”
 A corpus-based analysis of the morpheme –ish in contemporary American English|